 Are there any real differences between smoking and vaping?
 Absolutely.
-For anyone that has been a long time smoker can tell you that the impact of vaping is far different.
-Vaping doesn’t cause the bouts of coughing.
+For anyone that has been a long-time smoker can tell you that the impact of vaping is far different.
+Vaping doesn’t cause bouts of coughing.
 It doesn’t weigh heavily on the lungs like cigarettes do, where you would wake up with a smoker’s cough.
 There are plenty of positives.

 One turn-on for vaping versus smoking is that vaping is significantly cheaper.
 Packs of cigarettes are always on the rise and are being taxed substantially more than they used to.

 E-cigarettes typically have two parts, the battery (bottom) the canister (top).
 The cartridge contains e-liquid, which can contain nicotine and vary in flavors.
 Vaping works very similarly to smoking cigarettes.
 Instead of lighting up with a lighter, you’ll press a button to activate the battery that will heat the e-liquid, which will be converted to vapor when puffed.
 Unlike cigarettes that are done, once you get to the butt, e-cigarettes are reusable.
 You will still get the portable nicotine-delivery system like a cigarette because you’ll need to charge the battery.